razorcd/razorcd.github.io/_posts/2020-10-07-scaling-reactive-apis.md

 ---

-Thanks to Tracker team and entire Scoober department of [JustEat Takeaway.com](https://www.justeattakeaway.com){:target="_blank"} for all the great support offered over the time.
+Thanks to Tracker team and entire Scoober department from [JustEat Takeaway.com](https://www.justeattakeaway.com){:target="_blank"} for all the great support over the time.